mariliacamara/vue-learning/Building-Vue.js-Applications-with-GraphQL/Chapter001/exercise-04/README.md

-# Task Input
+# Current Time

-Creating an input form with two-way binding
+Adding an event listener to an element

 ## What it does?

-Learning how to bind components
+Learning how to create custom events and how to emit them.

 ## Notes

-- v-model directive: This model is what is called two-way data binding.
+-

 # Setup